arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 ## Overview

 In this tutorial, you will learn how to build an image for the Portenta X8 with the source code provided at our [GitHub repository for lmp-manifest](https://github.com/arduino/lmp-manifest).
-Building your image locally can help debug several aspects of the system, such as the bootloader or kernel support.
+It is an ideal approach for debugging system elements like the bootloader or kernel support by building images locally.

 ***Images built locally cannot register with FoundriesFactory and will not be OTA compatible, but this is a good alternative for those who do not have a FoundriesFactory subscription.***